informalsystems/hermes/docs/architecture/adr-002-ibc-relayer.md

 [IBC-Routing-Module-Go] Initial version of the relayer assumes that chains implement the "routing module"

 #### Batching
-The relayer may batch transactions if supported by destination chain and allowed by configuration.
-In this case the relayer  can bundle multiple datagrams into a single transaction and amortise any overhead costs (e.g. signature checks for fee payment).
+The relayer may batch IBC datagrams in a single transaction if supported by destination chain and allowed by configuration.
+In this case the relayer can  amortise any overhead costs (e.g. signature checks for fee payment).
 Initial version of the relayer assumes batching is supported by all chains.
 An option may be later included in the configuration file.

 ## Relayer Requirements